Although Environments inherit Agent methods

 environment.stat('name'); // returns ['Alice', 'Bob', 'Chaz']

-s tick cycle.
+Runs the Environments tick cycle.
 Depending on the parameters, one,

-some, or all of the Agent
+some, or all of the Agents in the Environment

 might be activated, and all renderers associated with the

-will update.
-After the tick cycle finishes, any rules that were enqueued will be run and the Environment
+Environment will update.
+After the tick cycle finishes, any rules that were enqueued will be run and the Environment's time property will have incremented.

 environment.tick(); // ticks once